Myth: The expectant mother will regret her decision for the rest of her life.

-Fact: Birth mothers who understand that the adoption decision gives their baby a stable future of opportunity and love will live the rest of their lives knowing they’ve given their baby a very special gift.
+Fact: Expectant mothers who understand that the adoption decision gives their baby a stable future of opportunity and love will live the rest of their lives knowing they’ve given their baby a very special gift.

-Myth: A birth mother who chooses adoption will have serious emotional problems.
+expectant mother who chooses adoption will have serious emotional problems.

 Fact: Not so!
 Instead, she will have a much better chance of a successful and happy marriage, she is much less likely to live in poverty, and will be much more likely to complete her education and have a good job.